-6. Make Competition Part of Your Program
+6. Make Competition Part of Your Incentive Program

 Interactive aspects of peer pressure and competition are vital elements with designing incentive programs that achieve success.
 You need to ensure performance targets are challenging enough and that the incentives offered are desired by the majority of

-7. Establish Rules of Conduct
+7. Establish Rules of Conduct for Program Participants

 An all-or-nothing scenario for earning incentives creates a human possibility for gaming or manipulating the system.
 Establish ethical standards and rules that are meticulously enforced to ensure appropriate practices and correct behavior for everyone

-8. Create Multiple Program Levels
+8. Reward Multiple Levels of Performance

 To eliminate the all-or-nothing situation outlined above, consider multiple levels of incentives for various levels of performance.
 A higher the goal level requires a higher level of reward.
 Also ensure clear communication is delivered about what the